Have you been posted to Norway?

 Postings from Norway with employees hired from staffing enterprises

-The enterprise that hires you must inform the staffing enterprise about the posting within a reasonable time before the posting starts.
+The enterprise that hires you must inform the staffing enterprise about the posting within a reasonable period of time before the posting commences.

-If you do not receive the pay or holiday pay you are entitled to, you must make a claim to your employer in your home country.
+If you do not receive the pay or holiday pay you are entitled to, you must submit a claim to your employer in your home country.

-If you are injured or fall sick while on assignment in Norway, see the information provided by NAV (nav.no).
+If you are injured or fall ill while on assignment in Norway, see the information provided by the Norwegian Labour and Welfare Administration (NAV) (nav.no).

 Notify the Norwegian Labor Inspection Authority

-Notify the Norwegian Labor Inspection Authority if you do not get what you are entitled to.
+Notify the Norwegian Labor Inspection Authority if you do not receive what you are entitled to.
 You can do this anonymously.

 Do you have any questions?
 Contact the Norwegian Labor Inspection Authority’s helpline or visit the Service Centre for Foreign Workers (sua.no).